 Next, we present the estimated returns to receiving a grant amongst the general population, amongst those who would not borrow if they were in a loan village, and amongst those who would borrow if they were in a loan village (equation 13).
 To isolate the role of selection into loans, we focus on the first year of the experiment.
-Table 2 shows the estimates from regression (11) using the first follow-up data on farm investments and output.
+20 Table 2 shows the estimates from regression (11) using the first follow-up data on farm investments and output.
 Loan recipients are removed from the analysis sample.
 The baseline controls (X) include the baseline value of the dependent variable y_0 .
+21 and the baseline variables used in the re-randomization routine (listed in the notes of table 2).
 Standard errors are clustered at the village level.
 Randomization inference p-values (Young 2019) account for both the re-randomization routine used to assign treatment status and multiple comparisons within families of outcomes (details discussed in table notes).